whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

 🌟 Projects in Progress (PIP) 🌟
-  - [*] Should you be able to chat after logging out via the "Pre-Authorized" array?
-Seems kinda unsafe, hmm...
-24.05.20.20.54
-  - [] Make sure the handle always shows and not the Create handle button so long as the user is logged in... this could be done by retrieving the handle in auth0.
-  - [*] Add a "handles" directory to scroll through all active handles.
+  - [wip] Add a "handles" directory to scroll through all active handles.
   - [] Auto-link handles and single quoted words.
     - [] color coded words in chat via kidlisp / how to integrate kidlisp?
   - [] Separate README from TODO and make TODO visible in the system to help the conversation along.
   - [] Give chat messages a UUID / reference number so they can be linked in the TODO.
 Technically this can be a time window query that is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.
   + Done
+  - [think so?]
+Make sure the handle always shows and not the Create handle button so long as the user is logged in... this could be done by retrieving the handle in auth0.
+  - [x] Should you be able to chat after logging out via the "Pre-Authorized" array?
+Seems kinda unsafe, hmm...
+24.05.20.20.54
   - [x] Fix blanking prompt 404.
   - [x] Remove "fuck" handle.
   - [x] Add an "admin:strip-handle" command.